-Title I is a program that is funded by the federal government.
+Title I (often referred to as MTSS) is a program that is funded by the federal government.
 It ensures that our students “have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging state academic achievement standards and state academic assessments” (U.S. Department of Education, 2014).

 Currently, Chartiers Valley Intermediate School provides Title I Reading Services.
 Students in third through fifth grade are provided Title I Reading Services.